Cambrai: Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year round.
 The Köppen Climate Classification subtype for this climate is "Cfb" (Marine West Coast Climate/Oceanic climate).
 However, the city is about 110 km from the nearest coast.

 Precipitation is distributed year-round, with highs in the spring and autumn, with February being the driest month.
 Contrasting with the rainy image of the region, the total annual precipitation is relatively small with 642 mm at Cambrai-Épinoy; identical to the Montsouris Paris station, which is at the same altitude, it is less than those of Toulouse at 656 mm or Nice at 767 mm.
 However, the number of days of rain (63 in Nice, 120 in Cambrai) confirms the oceanic character of the climate.

 The mean thermal amplitude between the winter and summer does not exceed 15 °C. Although again establishing a comparison with Paris, that Cambrai is 1.5 to 2 °C colder over all combined seasons.
 On average, there are 71 days of fog per year (Paris-Montsouris has 13) 15 days of storm (Paris-Montsouris has 19) and 20 days with snow (Paris-Montsouris has 15).

-If comparing the data of Cambrai and those of towns such as Dunkirk or Boulogne, there are colder minimum temperatures and a warmer maximum in Cambrai, the difference being approximately 2 °C, as well as a larger number of freezing days and less heavy precipitation: It's described a "transitional" oceanic climate, with some continental influences.
+If comparing the data of Cambrai and those of towns such as Dunkirk or Boulogne, there are colder minimum temperatures and a warmer maximum in Cambrai, the difference being approximately 2 °C, and a larger number of freezing days and less heavy precipitation.
+It's described a "transitional" oceanic climate, with some continental influences.

 The temperature record in Cambrai is 38.2 °C, which was established on 6 August 2003 (data collected since 1954 and record updated to 5 September 2013).